By night train from Munich to Rome: direct, comfortable & climate-friendly through the night to Italy

 Private compartment and families

 Would you like to go out with your family or friends alone in a compartment travel, without other travellersyou can book your own compartment.
-This is possible in the seating car, couchette and sleeping car.
+This is possible in the "Mini Cabin" (single person), "Couchette Comfort" (up to four people) and in the sleeping car (one to two people).

 Own compartment in the seat carriage from 99 euros